 As the current uncertainty of the world attests to, the number of potential dangers to businesses seems to be on the rise, whether it be global pandemics, civil unrest, or cyber-terrorists.
 The ever-growing reliance on detailed networks of technology exposes organisations to the full range of hazards.

-By creating a business continuity plan, you can manage these risks.
-This gives faith to both customers and staff that should any disaster happen, your services and their occupations will operate as usual.
+By carrying out comprehensive business continuity planning and creating a concrete strategy, you can manage these risks.
+This gives reassurance to both customers and staff that should any disaster happen, your services and their occupations will operate as usual.